Analysis | So what is the Neera Tanden standard?

 In recent days, three key swing votes in that 50-50 Senate announced they wouldn’t vote for her: Sens.
 Joe Manchin III (D-W.Va.), Susan Collins (R-Maine) and Mitt Romney (R-Utah).
 Without Manchin’s vote, in particular, Tanden’s confirmation suddenly becomes very difficult.
 Tanden will now need at least one GOP vote, but Collins’s and Romney’s ensuing statements suggest that will be tough to wrangle, given any other Republican who crosses party lines would now come in for significant criticism as the potentially decisive vote.

 This has led to charges of hypocrisy and a new standard.
-In particular, many Republicans who now appear primed to vote against Tanden’s nomination often turned a blind eye to former president Donald Trump’s controversial tweets (or claimed they hadn’t seen them).
+In particular, many Republicans who now appear primed to vote against Tanden’s nomination often turned a blind eye to President Donald Trump’s controversial tweets (or claimed they hadn’t seen them).

 But perhaps more significantly — and more applicable in this current circumstance — all Republicans and both Manchin and Collins voted for a Trump nominee with a checkered social media past.
 Richard Grenell in 2018 was Trump’s nominee to become ambassador to Germany.
 He was later elevated to a much-higher post for a brief time: the acting director of national intelligence.
 And he, too, was a very partisan warrior on Twitter, often going further than many lawmakers in deriding the opposition.